Afghanistan rejects U.S. call for quick security deal

 Afghanistan remains largely dependent on foreign aid.

-(Additional reporting by Mirwais Harooni and Abdul Aziz Ibrahimi, Steve Holland and Jeff Mason in Washington, and Phil Stewart in Halifax; Editing by Maria Golovnina, Ron Popeski, Clarence Fernandez and Eric Walsh)
+(Additional reporting by Mirwais Harooni and Abdul Aziz Ibrahimi; Editing by Maria Golovnina, Ron Popeski and Clarence Fernandez)